Specification

 A network configuration consists of a JSON object with the following keys:

 • name (string): Network name.
 This should be unique across all network configurations on a host (or other administrative domain).
-Must start with an alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (_), dot (.) or hyphen (-).
+Must start with an alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore, dot (.) or hyphen (-).
+Must not contain characters disallowed in file paths.

 • disableCheck (boolean): Either true or false.
 If disableCheck is true, runtimes must not call CHECK for this network configuration list.
 This allows an administrator to prevent CHECKing where a combination of plugins is known to return spurious errors.